dltnexus/dltnexus/README.md

-# DLT NEXUS
+# DLT Nexus

 ## Distributed Ledger Technology Hub

-### Innovation.
-Integration.
-Incubation
+### Innovation | Integration | Incubation

-With the availability of new AI Agents and Deep Learning tools in 2025, DLTNexus is being pulled out of cold storage and going live.
+With the availability of new AI Agents and Deep Learning tools in 2025, the DLT Nexus Project is returning to life after being in cold storage for over 7 years.

 ## About

-DLT NEXUS is a platform focused on advancing distributed ledger technology solutions through innovation, seamless integration, and strategic incubation of promising projects.
+DLT Nexus is a platform focused on advancing distributed ledger technology solutions through innovation, seamless integration, and strategic incubation of promising projects.

 ## Features